peterroelants/Stadius_GPU/Python/readme.md

 `source ~/.bashrc` runs your [`.bashrc`](http://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html) confige file to update your current session with the changes made by the install.
 The install adds some configuration lines to your .bashrc file.

-## Start a notebook that is accessible from your local machine
+## Start a IPython notebook that is accessible from your local machine

 If you want to run you files directly on the server by copying them via [`scp`](http://www.hypexr.org/linux_scp_help.php) or [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) and editing them via [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)), [Nano](https://en.wikipedia.org/wiki/GNU_nano), or [Emacs](http://www.gnu.org/software/emacs/).
 But we provide an easier option to run your code via [IPython notebooks](http://ipython.org/notebook.html).